sw-dev-lisa-s-nh/sw-dev-lisa-s-nh/README.md

 ### Hi there

 - 👋 Welcome!
 Bienvenidos!
 Bienvenue!
 I'm @sw-dev-lisa-s-nh  🌲 ❄️ ⛰️ 🍂 🌻 🏖️
-- 🌎 I love writing code -- and would love to be coding full-time!
-(Back-End, Front-End or Full-Stack Dev)
+- 🌎 I love writing code -- and would love to be coding full-time! (**Back-End Dev**, Full-Stack Dev, or Front-End Dev)
 - 🌳 I’m branching into Front End Web Development
      - 💻 after studying JavaScript on my own, I just graduated from a Front End Coding Bootcamp!
      - ✅ JavaScript  ✅ HTML   ✅ CSS   ✅Bootstrap   ✅ JQuery   ✅ AJAX  ✅ Intro to React &  ✅  CRUD with React!